Vyral/base-template/_posts/2019-10-07-the-cbc-chenoa-fund-down-payment-assistance-program.md

 {% include youtube.html %}

-Today, with the help of Justin Allender, a Central Florida mortgage loan consultant, we’ll discuss a down payment assistance program you should take advantage of.
+<p style="text-align:center;"><em>Today, with the help of Justin Allender, a Central Florida mortgage loan consultant, we’ll discuss a down payment assistance program you should take advantage of.</em></p>

 **The CBC Chenoa Fund Down Payment Assistance Program is an affordable housing loan program that provides a 30-year fixed-rate FHA mortgage in conjunction with a 3.5% second mortgage.** This allows a customer or client to finance 100% of the purchase price of a home.
 At 8%, the second mortgage rate is a little bit high, but that doesn’t prevent homebuyers who may not have been able to save enough for a down payment from benefiting from it.